Trump-linked stocks rally on possible 2024 presidential run

 Trump is considering launching a third bid for the White House this month, three of his advisers said last week, while media reports over the weekend pointed to a campaign starting before the end of November.

-Shares in Digital World Acquisition Corp DWAC.O jumped 27% in premarket trading.
+Shares in Digital World Acquisition Corp DWAC.O jumped more than 24% to $21.55, and were set for their best day in nearly a year, bringing down year-to-date losses to 58%.

 "The prospect of Donald Trump seizing the political spotlight again appears to have put a rocket under the share price of DWAC amid expectation there could be a sharp increase in users on the former President's highly controversial social media platform," said Susannah Streeter, senior investment and markets analyst at Hargreaves Lansdown.

-The rally in DWAC, which was also the top trending ticker on retail investor focused social media forum Stocktwits, helped lift shares of other Trump-linked companies.
+The rally in DWAC, which was also the fifth most trending ticker on retail investor focused social media forum Stocktwits, helped lift shares of other Trump-linked companies.

+DWAC on Thursday extended the deadline to Nov.
+22. for investors' approval to complete its merger deal with Trump Media and Technology Group.

+This move comes as Americans prepare to vote in the U.S. midterm elections, with analysts expecting Republicans to win control of Congress.

 (Reporting by Shreyashi Sanyal, Akash Sriram and Anisha Sircar in Bengaluru; Editing by Vinay Dwivedi)